-There is a toll for vehicles crossing the bridge, however access is free for cyclists.
+There is a toll for vehicles crossing the bridge, however, access is free for cyclists.

 Honfleur is located on the Seine estuary facing the harbour-city of Le Havre.
 The old town is famous for its old port, making it one of France’s prettiest harbours.
 The Vieux-Bassin is the historic harbour of Honfleur.
-Its quays are bordered with high-rise slate-fronted houses packed tight next to each other.
+Its quays are bordered with high-rise slate-fronted houses packed tightly next to each other.